 |Closing fair value of plan assets||175|

-The projected defined benefit obligation as at 31 December 2012 will equal $180 million as calculated below:
+The projected defined benefit obligation as at 31 December 20X2 will equal $180 million as calculated below:

-Funded status as at 31 December 2012 would be -$5 million which represents a net pension liability of $5 million to be reported on the balance sheet.
+Funded status as at 31 December 20X2 would be -$5 million which represents a net pension liability of $5 million to be reported in the statement of financial position.